 |Mechanism of Action||Amphotericin B associates with membrane sterols (ergosterol in fungal cell membranes, and cholesterol in mammalian cell membranes).
 Amphotericin B forms a pore in these membranes resulting in leakage of essential ions and ultimately cell death.

 Acquired resistance is very low, but is achieved indifferent ways.
 Some studies with biofilms have found it is due to decrease in ergosterol content and changes in the cell wall.

-Amphotericin B can modulates the immune system.
+Amphotericin B can modulate the immune system.
 It also induces the accumulation of nitric oxide and ROIs.

 |Spectrum||Amphotericin B is active against mammalian cells, fungi, viruses, and protozoa.
 Amphotericin B is not toxic to bacteria or viruses due to their lack of sterols.|

 |Microbiology Applications||Amphotericin B is used as an antimycotic selective agent in several routinely used selective media formulations to inhibit the growth of background fungal growth.

 According to the CDC SOP (DSR-052-04) for Viral Transport Medium (VTM), Amphotericin B is used at a final concentration of 0.5 µg/ml.
 Stock solution concentration is 250 µg/ml.

 While the toxicity of Amphotericin B in mammalian cells is associated with an increase in intracellular calcium, in Candida albicans, it is not dependent on increased movement of calcium across the cell membrane or the presence of extracellular calcium (Rogers et al, 2003).